debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-alarms/troubleshoot-devices.md

 ## Alarms list with troubleshooting guidelines

-Once you have investigated alarms as shown in [Monitoring alarms](monitor-device-alarms.md), you can use the following table that lists all the alarms triggered by Device Manager to help you troubleshoot devices.
+Once you have investigated alarms as shown in [Monitoring alarms](monitor-device-alarms), you can use the following table that lists all the alarms triggered by Device Manager to help you troubleshoot devices.